Vrturo/DepartureTimes/README.md

 - not being able to render api 511 api data server side
 - passing client side data to JS script
 - make API requests from server and client side
+- loop through nested hash finding the appropriate keys for stopcode
+- loop through arrays of nested hashes and arrays
+- So many conditionals

 2) Bad API documentation